rebitcoin/rebitcoin/contrib/README.md

 Utilities to generate test vectors for the data-driven ReBitcoin tests.

 ### [Verify Binaries](/contrib/verifybinaries) ###
-This script attempts to download and verify the signature file SHA256SUMS.asc from rebitcoin.org.
+This script attempts to download and verify the signature file SHA256SUMS.asc from rebitcoin.xyz.